lindbrook/packageRank/README.md

 ![](man/figures/README-cranDownloads_viz3-1.png)<!-- -->

 <br/> If you want plot those data in separate plots but use the same
-scale, set `graphics = "base"` (you’ll be prompted for each plot):
+scale, set `graphics = "base"` and you’ll be prompted for each plot:

 ``` r
 plot(cranDownloads(packages = c("ggplot2", "data.table", "Rcpp"),
   from = "2020", to = "2020-03-20"), graphics = "base")
 ```

-If you want do the above on separate independent scales, set `same.xy = FALSE`:
+If you want do the above but on separate independent scales, set `same.xy = FALSE`:

 ``` r